-Of course, it's important to have enough swimsuits so that you can wear one every day without it getting too dirty, but most of us will only use a couple of them at any given time.
+Having enough swimsuits is essential so that you can wear one every day without worrying about it getting too soiled, yet most of us only use a few of them at once.

 It's important to know yourself before deciding what number of suits will work best for you!
-How do some people decide how many bathing suits they need?
-What do others think works well?
+How do some people determine the number of bathing suits they require?
+What do others believe to be effective?

-You might think that the more bathing suits you own, the better.
-After all, if it's swimsuit season and you only have one suit to your name, how will you be able to go on vacation with your family?
+The more swimming suits you own, you would believe, the better.
+After all, how will you be able to take your family on vacation if it's swimsuit season and you only have one suit to your name?

 Swimsuits: How Many?!